bufo333/tarsnap-cleaner/README.md

 Node.js application to manage tarsnap backups

 Usage.
-<WARNING> Right now the app, will look at all backups on tarsnap for a given host, the prefix functionality is not yet implemented </WARNING>
+**WARNING** Right now the app, will look at all backups on tarsnap for a given host, the prefix functionality is not yet implemented **WARNING**

 Backups using tarsnap should take the following format for the naming convention. some_random_length ending with 4 digit year 2 digit month and 2 digit day.
 For example backup-20101123 which is backup for November 23 2010 in this case. the following command line tarsnap argument should serve as an example.